BBGInnovate/silk-road-regained/about.md

 <div class="bbg__QA">
 	<h4>What about Africa?</h4>
-	<p>China's investments in Africa predates Belt and Road by more than a decade.
-A report last year by McKinsey&Company said up to 10,000 Chinese firms have created jobs for "several million" Africans, some trained to run Chinese-built railways.
+	<p>China's investments in Africa predate Belt and Road by more than a decade.
+A report last year by McKinsey & Company said up to 10,000 Chinese firms have created jobs for "several million" Africans, some trained to run Chinese-built railways.
 China is Africa's No. 1 trade partner.</p>
 </div>

 <div class="bbg__QA">